Home

 These companies market their products well.
 Cool shapes, splashy colors, unique flavors.
 These campaigns are designed purely for your benefit.

 And despite what they would have you believe, their products are far from healthy.
 In fact, calling it food is a real stretch.
-It is virtually guaranteed to produce a sick dog.
+It is virtually guaranteed to produce pet food allergies and result in a sick dog.

 Contrast this with the Wellness Pet Food Motivation.